 - Persistent coughing indicates that your lungs are in trouble

-Urine colour changes-Kidneys are disturbed
+Urine color changes-Kidneys are disturbed

 Chest pain-Heart is in trouble

-Changes in skin colour-liver is in trouble
+Changes in skin color-liver are in trouble

-You all know how to identify disorders in your liver, kidneys and heart.
+You all know how to identify disorders in your liver, kidneys, and heart.
 But how many are aware of identifying lung disorders.

 We all look after all other organs with utmost care but, hardly do people focus on the health of their lungs.
 The organ that sends oxygen to blood cells must not be taken granted in any way.
 Any form of injury or disturbance caused to the lungs may lead to substantial damage to your respiratory tract and lead to asthma or even tuberculosis.

 Also read: Beating Air Pollution With The Right Mask: 10 Things To Know